Junbol-Frontend-Mentor/results-summary-component/README.md

 ### What I learned

-Working with SCSS animations, BEM & MediaQueries specially
 - creating all the logic in Javascript to do the creation of the data frames dynamically.
 - Using forEach again to iterate on the buttons
 - Using javascript to add the logic to make classes and elements to the DOM. for just a small project it was interested how I needed a bit of complex logic to resolve this because the combination of DOM , CSS classes manipulation and fetching a json data

 ```